sql-migrate/backup2.sql-migrate.github.io/downloads.md

 - The macOS build is being blocked by gatekeeper, people report not being able to save entities.
 Until the build is signed you can get around this by running 'xattr -d com.apple.quarantine *' in the app directory

 <h3>v1.0.1-alpha (March 16th 2018)</h3>
-  - Fixed: reading pg_catalog.pg_index failed where indpred was not NULL.
-This resulted in comparisons and snapshots seemingly running forever.
+  - Fixed: Comparisons and snapshots seemingly running forever.
+This was caused by an issue reading pg_catalog.pg_index where indpred was not NULL.
+The app would throw an exception but not inform the ui that the task had failed.
   <ul class="alt">
       <li>
         <h4>